CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

         - severities
 ```

-However, to minimize false positive cases of successfully validating such specs with indentation issues, we have focused on catching below two related issues at the time validation:
+To minimize cases of successfully validating such specs with indentation issues, we have identified two different approaches:
+1. Identify and flag the **unknown keyword**: Wrong indentation, like in the issue#48, would cause one sibling property to move inside another property as its child making it an `unknown keyword`.
+The reasearch on this and approach to identify `unknown keyword` has been documented in [unknown_keyword_validation.md](unknown_keyword_validation.md).
+2. Identify and flag **Broken `$ref` references** and **Undefined required properties**

-1. **Broken `$ref` references** like `#/components/schemas/PolicySeverity` in nested structures within sibling properties of another `$ref`
+  - **Broken `$ref` references** like `#/components/schemas/PolicySeverity` in nested structures within sibling properties of another `$ref`
-2. **Undefined required properties** where properties are listed in the `required` array but not defined in the `properties` object like the `severities` property in this case
+  - **Undefined required properties** where properties are listed in the `required` array but not defined in the `properties` object like the `severities` property in this case

-The original issue #48 reported is [here](https://wwwin-github.cisco.com/DevNet/api-insights-support/issues/48).

 ## Root Cause Analysis